ukcx/XML_injection/README.md

 This project, undertaken as part of the Cybersecurity course, aimed to demonstrate vulnerabilities and protection mechanisms against XML XXE injections.

 ## Objective
-The primary objective was to develop a secure distributed file system while exploring vulnerabilities associated with XML XXE injections.
+The primary objective is to demonstrate vulnerabilities and protection mechanisms against XML XXE injections.
 Additionally, the project aimed to evaluate the implemented code using various static code analysis tools.

 ## Implementation Details
 ### User Interface